tanmay-pro/Hiss-of-Clans/README.md

 * Abstraction: The names of functions are intuitive (example: move(), attack(), etc) and hide the inner implementation details from the end user.

 ## Replay Functionality

+* Input of every frame gets stored in the replay.json file inside the replays folder.
+On entering the game number (0 based indexing), the particular game gets replayed on the screen move by move.
+This feature could be implemented because of the deterministic nature of the game.